MohammadAltamimi98/auth-api/README.md

 ### Use

 - You can create a new account via the /signup route, then sign into the route with the /signin route.
-Use [swagger.io](https://inspector.swagger.io/builder).

 ```JS
 { "username": "TEST", "password": "TEST" }
 ```

 <br/>
 <br/>